gprMax/gprMax/docs/source/examples_antennas.rst

     FDTD geometry mesh showing a wire dipole antenna model.

-The antenna is fed using the ``#tranmission_line`` command.
+The antenna is fed using the ``#transmission_line`` command.
 The one-dimensional transmission line model virtually attaches to the dipole at the gap between the arms.
-The antenna has an input impedance (:math:`Z_0`) of 73 Ohms specified in the ``#tranmission_line`` command.
+The antenna has an input impedance (:math:`Z_0`) of 73 Ohms specified in the ``#transmission_line`` command.
 The transmission line uses a Gaussian waveform with a centre frequency of 1GHz.

 Results
 -------